harrymurphyprojects/side-project-one/README.md

 * Create social media accounts for business.
 * Create google accounts for business.
 * Create business cards with QR and URL on them.
-* Create customer information leaflets with QR code and URL on.
+** Create custom with QR code and URL on.